tasneemfyroos/BookRecommenderSystem/README.md

 The project aims to compare the performance of SOAP and REST web services involving a book recommendation service.

 ## SOAP and REST Platforms used:
-SOAP platform - JAX-WS (Java API for XML Web Services)\n REST Platform- Express.js (JavaScript - Node.js)
+SOAP platform - JAX-WS (Java API for XML Web Services)

+REST Platform- Express.js (JavaScript - Node.js)